 There are four established franchise magazines with a range of options for franchisors – their support can be important.

-There are a growing number of websites used for the recruitment of franchisees.
+There are a number of websites used for the recruitment of franchisees.
 Take your time to review these as the quality of the advice that sits alongside any advertising can vary hugely, and can be important in attracting the right calibre of prospect.
-The bfa works with very few franchise websites, with only one as an official media partner.
+The bfa works with only high-quality franchise websites, with whichfranchise as our official online partner.

 Existing franchisees have friends, colleagues and customers, if they are happy with their business they will encourage others.